 Turn the upper upside-down over the pan and hit the bottom, and the damper tube should slide out.

 Clean the damper tubes.
 I use kerosene.
 Guitar strings are wonderful for cleaning out the orifices.
 Be sure to get all the sludge out.
 These forks work pretty dang well when they are clean and sealed correctly.
 If you like awful front-end action, just leave everything dirty.
 Put fresh O-rings on the damper tube.
 Again, this is not part of resealing the fork to hold fluid, but heck, we're already in here, right?
-I prefer OEM seals to aftermarket offerings here, so I often put good seals back into play.
+In this application, I prefer OEM damper O-rings to aftermarket offerings, so I often put good ones back into play.
 Sometimes, inspection trumps replacement.

 Clean out your uppers.
 Use kerosene.
 I recently discovered that a shotgun cleaning rod with a mess of rags or patches works pretty well for cleaning duties.
 Inspect the uppers for nicks, burrs, dings, and pitting in the chrome.
 If you've got any noticeable surface imperfections anywhere the lower's seal might travel, you will have leaks of varying severity.
 Careful resurfacing or replacement are your only options.